DanielWinklehner/emittance-scanner-daq/README.md

 ### TODO

+ - Data output
+    - Might want to save voltage regulator std. dev of samples.
+    - User-adjustable number of voltage regulator and pico sampling

  - Error handling
-    - (Done: User cannot enter values exceeding stepper limits) ~~Code could get stuck if user tries to set a value that the device can't output~~
+    - (Done: User cannot enter values exceeding stepper limits and vreg limits are now user-adjustable) ~~Code could get stuck if user tries to set a value that the device can't output~~
     - No defined action if user exits/stops communication during calibration

  - Bugs
     - Slow communication can cause messages to pile up (e.g. 'vset 10000poll') which will stop communication.
-Seems to only happen very rarely
+This is hard to reproduce and only happens rarely.
     - (Done) ~~Voltage regulator calibration not implemented (multi-point calibration preferred)~~
     - 1px offset in bottom row of scan histograms...
 No discernable negative effects other than it is annoying